.

 source: Popular Mechanics

-Build an Oil Fired Tilting Furnace
+from the book: Build an Oil Fired Tilting Furnace by: Steve Chastain

-Figure #4a,b These images are from a book showing how to melt aluminum and separate it from the slag.
+Figure #10a,b These images are from a book showing how to melt aluminum and separate it from the slag.
 It has been discussed that these two pictures may not be aluminum, but no one is absolutely sure.

-On Jim Fetzer's radio show, Steven Jones identified this material as looking "silvery," implying that he, too, thought it was aluminum.
-However, the point is that no one is really sure.
+On Jim Fetzer's radio show, Steven Jones identified this material as looking "silvery," implying that he, too, thought it could be aluminum.(mp3) However, the point is that no one is really sure.
 Can you tell by looking at it what metal it is, especially if you don't know the temperature of it?
 What has slopped over onto the sides and cooled does indeed look "silvery."

 The molten aluminum is glowing.